avabellaw/shark-quiz/readme.md

 * A leaderboard to showcase previous scores saved in the user's cookies.
 * A way to view instructions on how to play.
 * A way to contact the developer.
-* The quiz involving a question with the option of 3 possible answers.
+* The quiz with the option of 3 possible answers for each question.
-* A score that is incremented you guess a question correctly.
+* A score that is incremented if you guess a question correctly.
 * A timer - any time left for that question is added to the score.

 Features to include in future: